Polish population transfers in 1944–1946: Background

 Beginning in 1920, the Bolshevik and nationalist terror campaigns of the new war triggered the flight of Poles and Jews from Soviet Russia to newly sovereign Poland.
 In 1922 Bolshevik Russian Red Army, with their Bolshevik allies in Ukraine overwhelmed the government of the Ukrainian People's Republic, including the annexed Ukrainian territories into the Soviet Union.
 In that year, 120,000 Poles stranded in the east were expelled to the west and the Second Polish Republic.
 The Soviet census of 1926 recorded ethnic Poles as being of Russian or Ukrainian ethnicity, reducing their apparent numbers in Ukraine.

 In the autumn of 1935, Stalin ordered a new wave of mass deportations of Poles from the western republics of the Soviet Union.
 This was also the time of his purges of different classes of people, many of whom were killed.
-Poles were expelled from the border regions in order to resettle the area with ethnic Russians and Ukrainians, but Stalin had them deported to the far reaches of Siberia and Central Asia.
+Poles were expelled from the border regions to resettle the area with ethnic Russians and Ukrainians, but Stalin had them deported to the far reaches of Siberia and Central Asia.
 In 1935 alone 1,500 families were deported to Siberia from Soviet Ukraine.
 In 1936, 5,000 Polish families were deported to Kazakhstan.
 The deportations were accompanied by the gradual elimination of Polish cultural institutions.
 Polish-language newspapers were closed, as were Polish-language classes throughout Ukraine.

-Soon after the wave of deportations, the Soviet NKVD orchestrated the Genocide of Poles in the Soviet Union.
+Soon after the wave of deportations, the Soviet NKVD orchestrated the Polish Operation.
 The Polish population in the USSR had officially dropped by 165,000 in that period according to the official Soviet census of 1937–38; Polish population in the Ukrainian SSR decreased by about 30%.